IDB-FOR-DATASCIENCE/Unsupervised-ML-Modelling-for-Segmentation/README.md

 [Cheatsheet for implementing 7 methods for selecting the optimal number of clusters in Python](https://towardsdatascience.com/cheat-sheet-to-implementing-7-methods-for-selecting-optimal-number-of-clusters-in-python-898241e1d6ad)

-We will be talking about 4 categories of models in this blog:
+We will be dealing with 4 categories of models in this code:
 1. K-means
 2. Agglomerative clustering
 3. Density-based spatial clustering (DBSCAN)